MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/compliance/gdpr-dsr-Office365.md

 #### <a name="onedrive-for-business-and-sharepoint-online-experience-settings"></a>商務用 OneDrive 和 SharePoint Online 體驗設定

-在商務用 OneDrive 帳戶和 SharePoint Online 網站中，除了儲存使用者所建立的檔案外，這些服務也會儲存提供各種體驗的使用者相關資訊。這些資訊大多可讓貴組織中仍在職的使用者，利用產品內功能進行存取。下列資訊可提供使用者存取、檢視及匯出商務用 OneDrive 和 SharePoint Online 應用程式資料的指導方針。
+In addition to user-created files stored in OneDrive for Business accounts and SharePoint Online sites, these services store information about the user that is used to enable various experiences.
+Users still in your organization can access much of this information by using in-product functionality.
+The following information provides guidance on how to access, view, and export OneDrive for Business and SharePoint Online application data.

 ##### <a name="sharepoint-user-profiles"></a>SharePoint 使用者設定檔